List of iCarly characters: Minor characters

 Fleck and Dave (Daven Wilson and Joey Luthman) are two teenage boys who cohost a web show and appear in "iQuit iCarly".
 The two are good friends but have very different opinions.

 Cort and Ashley (Daniel Booko and Teresa Castillo) are two teenagers hired as interns in the episode "iHire An Idiot".

 Steven Carson (Cameron Stewart) is Carly and Tori's ex-boyfriend on "iParty with Victorious".

+Adam (Max Ehrich) is Carly's love interest in "iStart a Fanwar."
+He attendeds Webicon in the episode.
+He is upset with the rumors that Carly and Freddie are dating by the shippers.

 Goopy Gilbert (Jeremy Dozier) is an extreme Seddie fan best known for shouting "SEDDIE!"
 He is first seen in "iStart a Fanwar" as a Seddier in the crowd.
 In "iLost My Mind", he is the second video chatter debating whether or not Sam and Freddie should be together.
 He loves spaghetti and his bedroom is decorated with pictures of Sam and Freddie.

+LeAnne Carter (Gilland Jones) is Sam's former rival when they competed in beauty pageants.
+She has won many beauty pageants.
+Despite Sam disliking her, LeAnne is actually kind to Sam and others.

+Emily (Piper Mackenzie Harris) is a little girl and a Sunshine Girl scout.
+She is extremely shy.
+Spencer offers to help her sell fudgeballs so she can win a bicycle.
+Spencer does this partially so he can get closer to her single mother.

+Roy (Malcolm Devine) is a security guard working for the Seattle Museum of Art.
+In "iHire an Idiot," Roy kicks Spencer out of the museum since he snuck his sculpture inside.
+Spencer then has Gibby distract Roy so that he can sneak his sculpture back into the museum for display.
+Spencer wants to show Grandad the sculpture so he doesn't have to go back to law school.